 The popularity of frameworks is partly down to the huge increase in data, technology and business processes needed to run a modern enterprise.

-Used well, they provide a sensible set of standards and a way for architects to quickly “get their head around” very complex IT and business systems and models and crack on with strategy and planning.
+Used well, they provide a sensible set of EA standards and a way for architects to quickly “get their head around” very complex IT and business systems and models and move on to strategy and planning.

 Guided by the organization’s business requirements, frameworks provide a structure which helps architects to align the business with IT strategy, growth and digital transformation.
 They help architects’ present data into domains, layers, or views, and offer models (typically matrices and diagrams) for documenting views for stakeholders.

 It’s worth keeping in mind that frameworks should be a guide and an accelerator.
-If the theoretical side of frameworks is slowing your team down, take a step back.
 The focus should be on identifying business priorities, modeling, setting up useful analysis, visualizations and reports and steering strategy.

-As the enterprise evolves it’s likely you’ll want to adjust your framework on-the-fly or even swap it out or adopt a hybrid framework so that it continues to be a good fit for your business and its goals.
+As the enterprise evolves it’s likely you’ll want to adjust your framework on-the-fly or even swap it out or adopt an additional framework so that it continues to be a good fit for your business and its goals.

-Architecture should always be business-led and being able to tailor a framework will future-proof your practice.
+Architecture should always be business-led and being able to add or tailor a framework will future-proof your practice.

 “More than 66% of organizations had developed a customized framework, with one-third of these making use of two or more frameworks.”